wncc/TSS-2021/Python & its Applications/Week-1/README.md

 - The time library: This module provides various time-related functions.
 You should know about the terms epoch, seconds since epoch, local time, UTC, struct_time and also  about functions used in conversions from struct_time to seconds since epoch etc. You can head over to [this](https://realpython.com/python-time-module/) link and learn about these.
 - The datetime library:  The datetime module supplies classes for manipulating dates and times.You should have a basic idea about creating a date and datetime objects and know about some of the methods.
 You can head over to [this](https://www.geeksforgeeks.org/python-datetime-module-with-examples/) link to learn about them.

-Important thing to note here is you don’t really need to remember all of these functions/methods of the module.
+Important thing to note here is you don’t really need to remember all of these functions/methods.
 Instead you should just be familiar with the module, know about what kind of methods and constants are there in it.
-Whenever you are working and need to use any function/method from a module but don’t remember the exact syntax or whatever you can just head over to that module’s documentation and look from there.
+Whenever you are working and need to use any function/method from a module but don’t remember the exact syntax you can just head over to that module’s documentation.

 ## Assignment